 New Tax Law

 1. Spousal support.
-Starting in 2019 with new divorce agreements, alimony will no longer be deductible by the payer or taxable for the recipient.
+Starting in 2019 with new divorce agreements, alimony for federal income tax purposes will no longer be deductible by the payer or taxable for the recipient.
 General net effect: less after-tax income for the higher earner and therefore lower amounts of spousal support.
+However, for California state income tax purposes, spousal support is still deductible for the payer and treated as taxable income for the recipient.

 2. Personal exemptions.
 These have been eliminated as of tax year 2018.
 Previously a personal exemption of $4,050 could be claimed for each spouse and each qualifying child.
 Divorcing spouses could negotiate who would claim the exemption for each child.
 Often agreements would be reached for the higher-earning spouse (in a higher tax bracket) to claim these exemptions since this would result in more money being available for support.
 Such agreements are no longer possible.
 General net effect: less support.